 Learning more about nutrition is one thing; turning that knowledge into results (and a thriving practice) is another.
 That’s why, in this article, I share seven proven business models from top health and fitness experts.
 Use them to grow your existing practice — or to get a new one off the ground.

-The fitness industry is evolving.
+The fitness3 industry is evolving.
 And with it, coaching is evolving too.

 People aren’t just looking for ‘personal trainers’ or ‘nutritionists’ anymore — they’re looking for well-rounded coaches who can help them look, feel, and live better, in a way that lasts.